 Select the check box to include this.
 Click Edit particle size distribution to open the Preexisting Particle Size Distribution window where you can edit the parameters and view a graph comparing the radius and number density for the selected component.

-Press F1 and search for "Particle Size Distribution (PSD)" for detailed instructions.
+Particle Size Distribution (PSD)